mostjs-community/most-rx-utils/README.md

 ## How to use

-1. Clone the repo.
+1. Clone (or fork) the repo.
-2. Edit git remote.
+2. If you clone, don’t forget to change the git remote.
 3. Edit `package.json` (don’t forget to rename the package and remove `"private": true`).
 4. Edit `README.md` for good measure.
 5. You’re ready to code.